-More people than ever are Working from Home during COVID-19 with government instructions directing and encouraging people to self-isolate.
+More people than ever are now Working from Home due to COVID-19.

 While this arrangement limits the risk of exposure to Covid-19, Employer’s continue to have an obligation to provide a safe workplace – including the home workspace.